sean-farrugia/Getting-Started/Notes/Docker/README.md

 - `docker stop` - stops all running containers
 - `docker stop container1 container2` - stops specified containers
 - `docker rm container1 container2` - remove specified containers
 - `docker exec -it IMAGE_ID bash` - enters virtual environment created by docker, where you have access to all the files stored in the container specified by the _IMAGE_ID_.
+Must run `winpty` before.
 - `docker logs container_name -f` - shows the logs sent by the cotainer _container_name_. `-f` is used to follow the logs like `watch`.